RieGuide/Nevada-Public-Salaries/README.md

 help(package = "gender")
 ```

 After referencing the package's documentation and vignettes, I see that the basic function is `gender()`.
 One of its cool features is that it accounts for the fact that genders associated with names can change over time.
-Also, loading this package prompts you to install the 'genderdata' package, which contains several datasets that permits the user to make predictions based on different time periods and  geographical regions.
+Also, loading this package prompts you to install the `genderdata` package, which contains several datasets that permits the user to make predictions based on different time periods and  geographical regions.
 As such, `gender()` allows you to choose a method to pass in a set of names along with place and a birth year (or range of birth years).

 Taken directly from the documentation, the basic usage is: